Trainspotting (film): Plot

-Following the funeral, Sick Boy asks Renton, Begbie and Spud (who has been recently released from prison) for help in buying two kilograms of pure heroin from Mikey Forrester (who got it after a drunken night out with two Russian sailors), for the low price of £4,000, to sell on, with Renton needing to supply the remaining £2,000 asking price.
-After Begbie threatens him, Renton reluctantly covers the remaining cost, and the group returns to London to sell the heroin to a dealer for £16,000.
-As they celebrate in a pub, Renton secretly suggests to Spud that they could leave with the money, but Spud, motivated by fear and loyalty, refuses.
-Sick Boy indicates he would happily do so, and Begbie brutally beats a man after a minor accident.
-Concluding that Begbie and Sick Boy are unpredictable and dangerous, Renton quietly steals the bag of money and leaves the following morning.
-Spud witnesses him but does not warn the others.
-Renton leaves £4,000 in a safe deposit box for Spud, who "never hurt anybody".
-Begbie, discovering Renton and the money gone, angrily destroys the hotel room where the four stayed, prompting the police to arrive and arrest him as Sick Boy and Spud flee.
-Spud discreetly claims his share of the money, and Renton walks away to his new life.
+Following the funeral, Sick Boy asks Renton, Begbie, and Spud (recently released from prison) for help in buying two kilograms of pure heroin from Mikey Forrester, for £4,000, to sell on, with Renton needing to supply £2,000 of the asking price.
+He reluctantly agrees after Begbie threatens him.
+The four return to London to sell the heroin to a dealer for £16,000.
+As they celebrate in a pub, Renton suggests to Sick Boy and Spud that they take the money and cut out Begbie, who subsequently beats another patron after an accident.
+While Sick Boy is receptive Spud refuses.
+The next morning Renton quietly steals the bag of money and attempts to leave, noticing that Spud observes this but chooses to not warn the others.
+Begbie, discovering Renton and the money gone, destroys their hotel room in a furious rage, prompting the police to arrest him as Sick Boy and Spud flee.
+Spud subsequently finds £4,000 in a locker that Renton has left for him, as the latter walks away to a new life.